Annual Events in NYC

 Celebrate Brooklyn! has more than earned its exclamation point through three decades of free music, dance, theater, film and specially commissioned projects.
 One of the City’s longest-running outdoor arts festivals, it has featured such acts as They Might Be Giants and Maceo Parker.
 If you can, catch the Live Music for Film program, where artists play along with screenings of silent, animated and short movies.

 New York City is home to one of the world's most vibrant, thriving gay, lesbian, bisexual and transgender communities.
-The City embraces its incredible diversity as a source of strength, and that's never clearer than it is during Pride Week, when neighborhoods throughout the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Riots of 1969.
-The week culminates with the famous march down Fifth Avenue.
+The City embraces its incredible diversity as a source of strength, and that's never clearer than during Pride Week, when neighborhoods throughout the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Riots of 1969.
+The week culminates with the famous march down Fifth Avenue on the last Sunday in June.

 Fifth Avenue, Manhattan